 Believe me, every time you upgrade to larger hard drives (about every five years), you are faced with the dilemma "did I get everything" as well as the painful trauma of having to delete and/or throw out old hard drives.

-The more "security" you have in the shape of "extra backups for safety", the more mess you have to go through.
+The more "security" you have in the shape of "extra backups for safety", the more mess you have to go through and check.

 When I was cleaning up my hard drives and upgrading a few weeks back I had older hard drives that I basically had retired ... but for some reason I had kept them.
 Just as extra security.